 COBRA continuation coverage laws are administered by several agencies.
-The Departments of Labor and Treasury have jurisdiction over private-sector group health plans.
-The Department of Health and Human Services administers the continuation coverage law as it applies to state and local governmental health plans.
+The Departments of Labor and the Treasury have jurisdiction over private-sector group health plans.
+The Department of Health and Human Services administers the continuation coverage law as it applies to state and local government health plans.

 The Labor Department's interpretive responsibility for COBRA is limited to the disclosure and notification requirements of COBRA.
-If you need further information on your rights under a private-sector plan, or about ERISA generally, contact the Employee Benefits Security Administration (EBSA) electronically at askebsa.dol.gov or call toll free 1-866-444-3272.

-The Internal Revenue Service, Department of the Treasury, has issued regulations on COBRA provisions relating to eligibility, coverage and payment.
-Both the Departments of Labor and Treasury share jurisdiction for enforcement of these provisions.
+The Labor Department has issued regulations on the COBRA notice provisions.
+The Treasury Department has interpretive responsibility to define the required continuation coverage.
+The Internal Revenue Service, Department of the Treasury, has issued regulations on COBRA provisions relating to eligibility, coverage, and payment.
+The Departments of Labor and the Treasury share jurisdiction for enforcement of these provisions.